githubnext/eea/docs/report.md

 - `ApplyPartialSpecChange`: (Code, Spec, Spec') ⟿ Code'
 - `EndState`: (Spec', Code')

 Note that the start and end states are both specifications and code.
-Both the specification and the code are first-class citizens in this approach and both must be maintained under cahnge.
+Both the specification and the code are first-class citizens in this approach and both must be maintained under change.
+If code-editing is also allowed, further functions are needed:

+- `EditCode`: Code ⟿ Code' (done by human)
+- `ApplyCodeChange`: (Spec, Code, Code') ⟿ Spec'

+That is, the specification must be maintained under change.
+Any drift between the specification and code will ultimately result in incoherence and inaccuracy.

 ### Code-First (with Iteration by Editing Partial Specifications)